 Third, because it provides the biggest bang for your exercise buck in terms of EPOC (see part 2).

-Now, those of you who are afraid of “getting too big” should read this first.
+Now, those of you who are afraid of “getting too big” should check out this bodyweight workout.

 Why do we want to add muscle fibers; aren’t we trying to decrease the size of our bodies?

 That’s right; we want to decrease our body size by decreasing the size of our fat cells – but we want to max out our muscle, as much as we possibly can!

 The Faster Your Metabolism, The More Body Fat You Burn

 Having more muscle immediately raises your metabolic rate (the number of calories you burn each day- even if you’re lying in bed).

 That’s right – having more muscle fiber on your body increases the number of calories your body burns- even on your days off!
 Even sitting around watching TV!